tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 |  Month      | 201706 |  google           |  18757.18   |
 |  Week       | 201722 |  google           |  2119.39    |

+This table shows revenue data with various attributes, including time type, time period, souce and the amount of revenue.
+Revenue comes from different sources, including direct website visits, search traffic and referrals from other websites.

 **4.4: Average number of pageviews by purchaser type in June, July 2017**
 - SQL code
 ~~~sql